 Shimola, J., and M.G.
 BIDART.
 2019.
 Herbivory and Plant Genotype Influence Fitness-Related Responses of Arabidopsis thaliana to Indirect Plant-Plant Interactions.
 American Journal of Plant Sciences 10, 1287-1299.

-Curtis AN, BIDART MG.
-2017.
+Curtis A.N., and M.G.
+BIDART 2017.
 Effects of chemical management for invasive plants on the performance of Lithobates pipiens tadpoles.
 Environmental Toxicology and Chemistry.
 Vol. 9999. pp. 1-7.

-Ryan S, and Bidart-Bouzat MG.
+Ryan S., and BIDART MG.
 2014.
 Natal insect experience with host plant secondary chemistry leads to plasticity in oviposition behavior.
 Entomologia Experimentalis et Applicata 154: 216-227.

-Bidart-Bouzat, M.G. and A. Imeh-Nathaniel, 2008.
+BIDART, M.G., and A. Imeh-Nathaniel, 2008.
 Global change effects on plant chemical defenses against insect herbivores.
-Journal of Integrative Plant Biology.
-In press.
+Journal of Integrative Plant Biology 50:1339-54.